shervinea/cheatsheet-translation/pl/cs-230-convolutional-neural-networks.md

 83. [Content C, Style S, Generated image G]

-⟶[Obraz początkowy - content C, Obraz stylu S, Wygenerowany obraz G]
+⟶[Kontent C (obraz pierwotny), Obraz stylu S, Wygenerowany obraz G]

 84. Activation ― In a given layer l, the activation is noted a[l] and is of dimensions nH×nw×nc